 Then the total price of the bundle product will be calculated on the following pattern: the simple product prices that we have set manually are added to the basic bundle price of $123.

 Bundle Price + Prices of the selected simple products

-Here, you decide how you want the items shipped, either all itms together, or every item from the bundle will be shipped separately.
+Here, you have to decide how you want your bundle items to be shipped: either all items together or every item separately.